Mastering Leadership Transition: Avoiding Mistakes and Building Success

 According to Adam Robinson,—the CEO of HireologyOpens in a new tab— a succession plan should focus on five main areas:

-Answering those questions can help you ascertain an employee’s leadership style and put you on the right track toward a successful leadership transition
+Answering those questions can help you ascertain an employee’s strategic leadership style and put you on the right track toward a successful leadership transition.

 One last note is to document the transition plan.
 Documenting makes the responsibilities and expectations of the outgoing and incoming leaders clear and ensures that the handover process runs smoothly.